namishh/crystal/README.md

-kind of borked rn <br>
-nuclear config only meant to work with my nixos config<br>
+## The Old Config

+> **Warning**
+>
+> This awesomewm config is not anymore compatible with my nixos config.
+Refer to this [commit](https://github.com/chadcat7/crystal/tree/211e76b02159daf1da581ff91db62eb537b35249) instead.

 the liblua_pam.so is compiled with lua5.2. either use lua5.2 or compile your own